We welcome constructive feedback from users of the BNF.

 - Confirmation of which company will provide medical information for U.K. clinicians, including MI contact number and generic email address.

-- Prices in BNF publications are obtained from the NHSBS Prescription service (formerly the PPD) via the DM+D service (http://dmd.medicines.org.uk) and represent a ‘snapshot’ in time.
+- Prices in BNF publications are obtained from the NHSBSA Prescription service (formerly the PPD) via the DM+D service (https://www.nhsbsa.nhs.uk/pharmacies-gp-practices-and-appliance-contractors/dictionary-medicines-and-devices-dmd) and represent a ‘snapshot’ in time.
 To ensure accurate prices are reflected in the BNF, manufacturers must update product prices with the DM+D via the ‘In Demand’ service.

 Where to send information: